last_login and last_logout are not updated with SASL SCRAM*.

 %kobit you mentioned in #4878#note-1 that those are/may be needed using external tools so should this be fixed?

-#1 Updated by Artur Hefczyc almost 2 years ago
+#1 Updated by Artur Hefczyc about 2 years ago

 - Assignee changed from Artur Hefczyc to Wojciech Kapcia